dvidelabs/flatcc/doc/binary-format.md

 much simpler while staying safe.

-A verifier does not enforce that:
+A verifier does __not__ enforce that:

+- structs and other table fields are aligned relative to table start because tables are only aligned to their soffset field.
+This means a table cannot be copied naively into a new buffer even if it has no offset fields.
 - the order of individual fields within a table.
 Even if a schema says something about ordering this should be considered advisory.
 A verifier may additionally check for ordering for specific